Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Level one principal subspace of

-\begin{prop} The Hilbert series of $J_\infty(B)$ is less than or equal to \end{prop} \begin{proof} We will prove that $J_\infty(B)$ is spanned by a set of monomials whose character is given by the $q$-series in the statement.
+\begin{prop} The Hilbert series of $J_\infty(B)$ is bounded from above by in the sense that all $q$-coefficients of $HS_q(J_\infty(B))$ are less than or equal to the corresponding $q$-coefficients of this $q$-series. \end{prop} \begin{proof} We will prove that $J_\infty(B)$ is spanned by a set of monomials whose character is given by the $q$-series in the statement.
 We first observe that we can filter $J_\infty(B)$ with the number of "particles" of type $x_{\epsilon_2}$.
 In the zero component of the filtration we have the jet algebra with relations

 whose Hilbert series is given by \cite{li2020some}